5 Easy Ways to Keep Your Marble Countertop Clean and Gorgeous

 When you expose this mineral composition to acidic substances, the result is a corrosive reaction on your marble countertop’s surface.
 This interaction causes the surface to wear away, leaving a raw, unfinished surface on the stone.
 This is called “etching.”

 An etch mark isn’t a stain.
 It’s a rough, dull spot on your marble’s surface.
-Like a scar on your stone, it is corrosion on your counter when acidic substances, such as orange juice, tomato sauce, or red wine, react with marble.
+Like a scar on your stone, an etch mark is a corrosion on your counter when acidic substances, such as orange juice, tomato sauce, or red wine, react with marble.

 On the other hand, a stain is a discoloration in marble once a liquid seeps into your stone.